sethsh7/hla-prs-toolkit/README.md

 Use the same tool as above, if you cannot find a good proxy SNP then you may have to exclude this locus.

 #### How do I apply this to my own 23andMe data?
-You will need to download your raw genome data and imputed it via a third party service.
+You will need to download your raw genome data and impute it via a third party service.

 #### How are missing genotype values handled?
 They are set to 0 by default as the algorithm is conservative with calls.

-#### Will this be updated?
-Yes, as time allows (infrequently at present).

 ## Supporting Publications